jacall02/jacall02.github.io/src/data/blog/no-me-juzgues.md

   - UI Design
   - Sound Design
 imgUrl: '../../assets/nome.jpeg'
-description: This project is my final degree thesis, an AI-powered tool for automatic music composition designed for video games.
-It enables game developers to create music for their games without any prior musical knowledge.
-I developed this alongside three classmates.
+description: This game was made for a game jam.
 ---

 ## No me juzgues

-This AI-Powered Music Composition Tool is an innovative solution designed to help video game developers generate unique yet cohesive soundtracks.
-Using machine learning algorithms for training, the tool creates melodies that are then processed in REAPER to produce a complete song tailored to the desired mood and intensity.
+This game was made for a game jam.
+I made this alongside three classmates.

 ## Demonstration Video